- About Us

 She has been specifically vocal about the chronic gun violence that affects young Black people daily, including her uncle who was shot and killed in Brooklyn, NY.
 She has spoken at the March For Our Lives, testified before the Senate and House Judiciary Committees, and participated in the March on Washington.

-Aalayah is currently the Team ENOUGH national administrator, is the co-founder of Concerned Citizens D.C., and a graduate of Trinity Washington University in Washington, D.C.
+Aalayah is also a Team ENOUGH founding member, a national spokesperson for Brady, and is the co-founder of Concerned Citizens D.C., and a graduate of Trinity Washington University in Washington, D.C.

 We are unique in the movement in that we are survivor-founded and survivor-led.
 Our leaders and team members who are gun violence survivors deeply understand the solutions that will save lives.
 We fight because we want to do everything in our power to make sure that no other family suffers the pain and loss of losing a loved one to gun violence.